Improve pregnancy planning and spacing, and prevent unintended pregnancy.

 - Sexually transmitted infection (STI) and human immunodeficiency virus (HIV) prevention education, counseling, testing, and referral

-Abstinence from sexual activity is the only 100 percent effective way to avoid unintended pregnancy.
-For individuals who are sexually active and do not want to become pregnant or cause a pregnancy, correct and consistent contraceptive use is highly effective at preventing unintended pregnancy.
-The most effective methods to prevent unintended pregnancy include long-acting reversible contraceptives such as intrauterine devices (IUDs) and contraceptive implants.
+Abstinence from sexual activity is the only 100% effective way to avoid unintended pregnancy.
+For individuals who are sexually active, correct and consistent contraceptive use is highly effective at preventing unintended pregnancy.
+The most effective methods to prevent unintended pregnancy include long-acting reversible contraceptives such as intrauterine devices (IUDs) and contraceptive implants, followed by other hormonal contraceptives including oral contraceptives (pills), the patch, the ring, and the Depo-Provera shot (DMPA).
 Condoms protect against both unintended pregnancy and STIs, and their use should be encouraged.
-Both men and women should be counseled about using condoms at every act of sexual intercourse, when not in a long-term, mutually monogamous sexual relationship.
+Both men and women should be counseled about using condoms at every act of sexual intercourse when not in a long-term, mutually monogamous sexual relationship.

 Why Is Family Planning Important?

-For many women, a family planning clinic is the entry point into the health care system and one they consider their usual source of care.2, 5 Each year, publicly funded family planning services prevent 1.94 million unintended pregnancies, including 400,000 teen pregnancies.3 These services are cost-effective, saving nearly $4 in Medicaid expenditures for pregnancy-related care for every $1 spent.2, 6
+For many women, a family planning clinic is their entry point into the health care system and one they consider their usual source of care.2, 7 In 2015, publicly funded family planning services helped prevent 1.9 million unintended pregnancies, including 440,000 teen pregnancies.
+In 2010, every public dollar spent on family planning saved the federal and state governments $7.09.2, 8

-Unintended pregnancies are associated with many negative health and economic consequences.
 Unintended pregnancies include pregnancies that are reported by women as being mistimed or unwanted.
-Almost half of all pregnancies in the United States are unintended.7 The public costs of births resulting from unintended pregnancies were $11 billion in 2006.
-(This figure includes costs for prenatal care, labor and delivery, post-partum care, and 1 year of infant care).8
+Almost half (45%) of the 6.1 million annual pregnancies in the United States are unintended.9 Unintended pregnancies are associated with many negative health and economic consequences.10 The public cost of births resulting from unintended pregnancies was estimated at $21 billion in 2010 (this figure includes costs for prenatal care, labor and delivery, post-partum care, and 1 year of infant care).11

 - Delays in initiating prenatal care

-Births resulting from unintended pregnancies can have negative consequences including birth defects and low birth weight.13 Children from unintended pregnancies are more likely to experience poor mental and physical health during childhood, and have lower educational attainment and more behavioral issues in their teen years.9
+Births resulting from unintended pregnancies can have negative consequences including birth defects and low birth weight.16 Children from unintended pregnancies are more likely to experience poor mental and physical health during childhood, and have lower educational attainment and more behavioral issues in their teen years.12

 The negative consequences associated with unintended pregnancies are greater for teen parents and their children.
-Eighty-two percent of pregnancies to mothers ages 15 to 19 are unintended.7 One in five unintended pregnancies each year is among teens.7 Teen mothers:
+Eighty-two percent of pregnancies to mothers ages 15 to 19 are unintended.7 Twenty percent of all unintended pregnancies occur among teens.9 Teen mothers:

-The average annual cost of teen childbearing to U.S. taxpayers is estimated at $9.1 billion, or $1,430 for each teen mother per year.15 Moreover, children of teen parents are more likely to have lower cognitive attainment and exhibit more behavior problems.14, 15, 16 Sons of teen mothers are more likely to be incarcerated, and daughters are more likely to become adolescent mothers.16
+Similarly, early fatherhood is associated with lower educational attainment and lower income.17, 19 The average annual cost of teen childbearing to U.S. taxpayers is estimated at $9.1 billion, or $1,430 for each teen mother per year.18 Moreover, children of teen parents are more likely to have lower cognitive attainment and exhibit more behavior problems.17, 18, 19 Sons of teen mothers are more likely to be incarcerated, and daughters are more likely to become adolescent mothers.19

 Understanding Family Planning

 Unintended pregnancies occur among women of all incomes, educational levels, and ages.
 However, there are disparities in unintended pregnancy rates.
-The rates of unintended pregnancy are highest among the following groups:
+The rates of unintended pregnancy are highest among the following groups:9

 - Women ages 18 to 24